Mark Zuckerberg revealed his true nature in 2004 with this quote,

 "I have over 4,000 emails, pictures, addresses...
 They trust me... dumb fucks".

-He's worked hard to bury that quote but I remember it well.
-The allegations about Facebook and Cambridge Analytica are not a surprise, I predicted something similar in my DEFCON presentations.
+He's tried to bury it but I remember it well.
+The allegations about Facebook and Cambridge Analytica are not a surprise, I predicted a similar event in my DEFCON presentations.

 Cambridge Analytica isn't the first to manipulate internet media but un-manipulated examples make fraud easier to spot.
 An organic ("natural") meme grows at an accelerating rate, reaches an inflection point (saturation) and then declines.
 This MGTOW meme ("Men Going Their Own Way") grew organically for ten years in spite of heavy censorship.